Ferriit/UwUpm/ERRORS.md

 - a) Fix: Add an IP to your IP list
 - b) Fix: Wait and see if a server turn back on

+6. E(IP009) - A queued package can't be found on any known servers
+- a) Fix: Try updating
+- b) Fix: Add any servers that are know to have the package